Please select from the links below for frequently asked questions in each of these areas:

 Q.Where should I send my transcripts?

-A. NOTE FOR APPLICANTS WITH FOREIGN DEGREES: SJSU requires that all applicants with foreign coursework provide a WES (World Education Services) document-by-document evaluation (Basic or ICAP).
+A. FOR APPLICANTS WITH FOREIGN DEGREES: SJSU requires that all applicants with foreign coursework provide a WES (World Education Services) evaluation.
+To keep costs at a minimum, SJSU accepts the document-by-document evaluation (Basic or ICAP).
+SJSU prefers and requests the document-by-document evaluation, however if SJSU receives a course-by-course evaluation, we will accept this format as well.
 Mark sheets/transcripts must be sent directly to WES for evaluation.
 SJSU must receive the academic record and the evaluation directly from WES.
 A complete WES evaluation is preferred.
 DO NOT send foreign transcripts to SJSU as they will not be considered for your application.

 SJSU will not accept evaluations from institutions other than WES.
 Please visit WES for more information.